oasci/reptar/docs/source/sampling.rst

     sample_comp_ids = ['h2o', 'h2o', 'h2o']  # Component IDs to sample (3 waters in this case).
     quantity = 5000  # Number of structures to sample.
-    center_structures = True  # Translate center of mass to origin. structure_idxs = None  # None means we can sample from all structures.
+    center_structures = True  # Translate center of mass to origin.

     # Ensures we execute from script directory (for relative paths).
     os.chdir(os.path.dirname(os.path.realpath(__file__)))